 - The project does not require temporary nor permanent land acquisition.
-Lands of labor camp will be located inside the construction site that is owned by GDRB. - Storage of equipment and construction materials.
+Lands of labor camp will be located inside the construction site that is owned by GDRB.
+There are no squatters or encroachers in the areas owned by GDRB. - Storage of equipment and construction materials.
 The contractor will lease lands in order to store the construction materials - Temporary site storage areas in the roads.
 The contractor will rent site storage areas in order to store the equipment and excavation tools, in addition, temporary equipment for workers' services.
 As well as, the contractor will coordinate with the district in order to provision sanitation and potable water services.